Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

 As a direct consequence of this frequency selection, there is the linear independence, cf. e.g., \cite{Ro} for a proof (for notational simplicity, $\omega$ is generally written for $\omega^{(0)}$) : where $n\neq 0$ and $\Vert\, \Vert_{\Bbb T}$ denotes the distance to the integers; as well as the {\it quadratic} non-equality:

 where $\sum_{k<\ell} |n_{k}n_{\ell} | \neq 0$.
-(See the elementary derivation in sect.
-2.1.)
+(See the elementary derivation in sect.~2.1.)
 The latter implies that:

-for some $k\in\{1,2, ..., b\}$.
+for some $r\in\{1,2, ..., b\}$.

-The linear independence is the usual one.
-The quadratic non-equality is new and takes care of hyperbolicity; moreover it {\it doubles} as a small-divisor lower bound for the dense linear flow: If then
+The linear independence is the usual one; the quadratic non-equality is new and takes care of hyperbolicity, moreover it {\it doubles} as a small-divisor lower bound: If then

-where $c$, $\alpha>0$, by using the simultaneous Diophantine approximation result in \cite{Schm}, cf. the very beginning of sect.
+where $c$, $q>0$, by using the simultaneous Diophantine approximation result in \cite{Schm}, cf. the very beginning of sect.
 4.1.